maccheroncelli/SCRCPY-ENHANCED/README.md

 9. Android device - Enable **USB Debugging** in Developer options.
 10. On some devices (Xiaomi and possibly others), enable **USB debugging (Security Settings)** (this is an item different from USB debugging) to control it using a keyboard and mouse.
 11. Connect phone to computer and accept trust messages.
+12. All generated files saved to a directory within the scrcpy install path **..\AndroidScreenOutput**

 ## Features

-- **SCRCPY Functionality**: Enables users to start SCRCPY directly through the interface without command line interaction, simplifying the process of screen mirroring and device control.
+- **SCRCPY Functionality**:
+   - Screen Mirroring
+   - Screen recording: Commences a recording in MP4 format.
+File will be saved on exit as "%Y-%m-%d_%H-%M-%S", (Example: 2024-05-05_07-14-42.mp4)
+- **Screenshot Tool**:
-- **Screenshot Tool**: Offers the ability to take screenshots of the connected device.
-It supports Optical Character Recognition (OCR) to recognize text within screenshots, which can then be used to create searchable PDF documents.
+   - Offers the ability to take screenshots of the connected device.
+   - Uses ADB to save a PNG file with the filename as "%Y-%m-%d_%H-%M-%S", (Example: 2024-05-05_07-14-42.png)
+- **OCR Capabilities**
+   -  When enabled, every screenshot will be converted to a black and white PDF document, and then OCR'd with Tessract.
+High contrast PDF produces more accurate results.
+   -  Screen Dump (uiAutomate) **Experimental** : Included for the use case that tesseract cannot work with certain foreign languages.
+Characters on screen will be attepmted to tbe dumped to a txt file.
+Not all Apps work                 (Messenger does not, but signal and others do..)
+- **Autoscroll**:
-- **Autoscroll**: Automates scrolling on the connected device, with customizable direction, speed, and count, ideal for capturing content.
+   - Automates scrolling on the connected device
+   - Swipe Direction: Direction of your virtual finger swipe.
+   - Swipe Speed: How forceful the swipe is and might need adjustment dependin on chat app.
+Use the **Test Swipe Speed** button to perform a one time swipe to make sure you dont miss content.
+   - Swipe count: Infinite swipe count will continue scrolling until the top or the bottom of the chat has been reached.
+DHash is used to determine if the last two images are the same to stop scolling.
 - **OCR Capabilities**: Integrated OCR function that can be manually triggered, allowing the extraction of text from images or screenshots.
 - **Image Post-Processing**: Includes options for post-processing of images, such as cropping and stitching, to refine the results before saving or utilizing them further.
 - **Image Stitching**: Premier feature, provides the ability to stitch images together in a specified direction, which is particularly useful for creating a continuous image sequence from multiple screenshots.